Roger-Federer-Foundation/rff-npt-android-app/README.md

 ### HTML

+To update the contents of the app:

+1. Generate the content in the [https://github.com/Roger-Federer-Foundation/rff-natural-playgrounds](https://github.com/Roger-Federer-Foundation/rff-natural-playgrounds) repo using the 'Create an app > Generate HTML only' option in its CLI `run` script.
-To update the contents of the app, copy the entire `www` folder from the `Roger-Federer-Foundation/rff-npt-built-html` repo into the root of this repo.
+2. Copy the entire `_site/app/www` folder there into the root of this repo.

 ### JavaScript